 Apply to have your information amended

 You have a right to make an application to your lender and the Central Bank to amend information held on the Central Credit Register about you, if you believe it is inaccurate, incomplete or not up to date.

 Report and be informed of suspected impersonation

-You have the right to give notice to a lender or the Central Bank if you reasonably believe you have been, are being, or may be about to be impersonated by any person.
+You have the right to place a notice of suspected impersonation on your credit report if you reasonably believe you have been, are being, or may be about to be impersonated by any person.

 Obtain your credit report